-Oral paste: Do not apply paste to skin or eyes.
-Apply small amount into oral cavity until thin, smooth film develops; do not rub in; spreading the paste may result in a granular, gritty sensation and crumbling; apply at bedtime to allow contact of the medication with the lesion overnight; if more frequent application necessary, apply after meals.
+Oral/dental paste: Do not apply paste to skin or eyes.
+Apply small amount into oral cavity until thin, smooth film develops; do not rub in; spreading the paste may result in a granular, gritty sensation and crumbling; apply at bedtime to allow contact of the medication with the lesion overnight; if more frequent application is necessary, apply after meals.

 Cream, ointment: Store at 20°C to 25°C (68°F to 77°F).

 Lotion, oral paste: Store at 20°C to 25°C (68°F to 77°F).
 Do not freeze.